Learn about actual and potential costs

 Buyers should reference the Buying-Decision Scorecard section of this report for key criteria to consider when evaluating providers.

 Buyers should specify the date when proposals are due and when the award will be announced.

 Buyers should specify the required duration of the contract.

 Evaluate major factors to mitigate risk

-The supply chain for oilfield modeling services is exposed to a moderate degree of risk, somewhat challenging buyer leverage in negotiations.
-Key first tier suppliers provide staple items like software products, computers and office stationery.
-Mounting import penetration among upstream suppliers has created an influx of competitively priced foreign alternatives...
+The supply chain for oilfield modeling services is exposed to a moderate degree of risk, which somewhat challenges buyer leverage in negotiations.
+The key first tier suppliers provide staple items like software products, computers and office stationery.
+Mounting import penetration among upstream suppliers has created an influx of competitively priced...
 Subscribe to learn more.